-We have looked at three sources of motivation for treating at least some identity and distinctness as fundamental as well as issues potentially undermining these motivations.
+We have looked at three sources of motivation for treating some identity and distinctness as fundamental as well as issues potentially undermining these motivations.
 Now we will consider four options for taking identity and distinctness facts to be grounded.
-I focus on grounding criteria for object identity and distinctness as this has been the most discussed in the literature.
 Burgess (2012), Donaldson (2015), and Fine (2012) all discuss proposals for grounding individual identity facts involving objects.
-It is a substantive question which (if any) of these grounding proposals can be extended to accommodate the identity of entities in other ontological categories (such as properties, relations, facts, etc.).
+I focus on grounding facts involving object identity and distinctness as this has been the most discussed in the literature.
+It is a substantive question which (if any) of these grounding proposals could be extended to accommodate the identity of entities in other ontological categories (such as properties, relations, facts, etc.).